david-cattermole/mayaMatchMoveSolver/INSTALL.md

 # Building and Install

-Building mmSolver can be fairly simple or complex, depending if you want to use ATLAS or Intel MKL to speed up computation.
+Building mmSolver can be fairly simple or complex, depending if you want to use ATLAS or Intel MKL to speed up computation and increase robustness in solving, for most practical cases, ATLAS or Intel MKL are not required.
 For testing the tool, you may use the "Simple Method".

-There are Linux shell scripts to automate most of the compiling of external dependencies.
+There are Linux shell or Windows Batch scripts to automate most of the compiling of external dependencies.
 You may edit these scripts for your system.

 There are patches required for different builds and are stored in `./external/patches/`.

-## Build Environment
+# Build Environment

 The below processes were tested on a CentOS 7.x Linux distribution.
+The below processes were tested on Microsoft Windows 10 Pro, with Visual Studio 11 2012.

 These are the versions of various software tested together.

-Maya 2017:
+Maya 2017 on Linux:

 | Software          | Version                                     |
 | ------------      | -----------                                 |